cheer-g/cheer-g/README.md

 I'm Sreerag.
 I love programming :raised_hands:

-🔭 I’m currently leraning the Laravel framework
+🔭 I’m currently working as a Python/Odoo Developer trainee

 📫 How to reach me: